-The debilitating nature of back pain has led to a large industry devoted to back pain relief.
-Today we revisit the Teeter Hang Ups inversion device, which is claimed to aid in back pain, and which we have tried.
+The debilitating nature of back pain has led to a large industry devoted to back pain relief products.
+Today we revisit the Teeter Hang Ups inversion device, which is claimed to help reduce back pain, and which we have tried.

-The concept of inversion is simple: the patient is suspended either at an angle or upside down using the pull of gravity upon one’s spine.
-It is claimed that it takes pressure off of the spine and provides relief.
+The concept of inversion is simple: the patient is suspended either at an angle or completely upside down, using the pull of gravity upon one’s spine.
+It is claimed that it takes pressure off of the spine and provides instant relief.